 Acknowledge Your Fear

-Acknowledging fear as the elephant in the room that it is can often free up energy and focus to get back to building success one terrifying step at a time.
+Acknowledging fear as the elephant in the room can often free up energy and focus to get back to building success one terrifying step at a time.

 If you can’t get rid of fear, at least you can acknowledge its existence, laugh about how scary it is, and then get back to work, knowing that if there is one thing you and your teammates all share in common, it is fear.